-The above debtor figures are net of an impairment allowance of £1.986m (£2.273m as at 31 March 2023).
+The above other Local Authorities debtors figure is net of an impairment allowance of £1.946m (£1.986m as at 31 March 2024).

-Note 17: Cash and Cash Equivalents
+Note 19: Cash and Cash Equivalents

 This note sets out details of the Authority's cash in hand and instant access investment accounts in addition to the overdraft included in the Liabilities section of the balance sheet.